Vicky Hudson: Storylines

 Marley moved back to Bay City full-time.
 She had an accident and her face was badly burned.
 Vicky was there for her sister, as was Jake, who managed to finally repair his relationship with Marley.
 Marley became convinced her and Jake were meant to be and decided to get Vicky out the picture by kidnapping her.
 Marley took Vicky's place while everyone believed Vicky had died.
 Jake found out what Marley was up to and rescued his wife.
 Marley was sent to institution while Jake and Vicky tried once again to put their lives back together.
 When Marley was released from the institution, Vicky decided to forgive her and even asked her to move in with her and Jake.
 Jake vehemently opposed any association with Marley and moved out.
 Jake came to his senses and reconciled once again with Vicky.

 After years of putting up with Grant, Vicky decided to get him out of her life once and for all.
 She began collecting evidence to use against him, but he caught on to her plan.
 He told her was going to take Kirkland out of the country and attempted to tie her up, but Vicky hit him over the head with a marble statue.
 She thought she had killed him, but it was actually Tito Banacek who had supposedly finished him off (Grant was later revealed to be alive, having faked his death and fled to the island of Tanquir).

 Vicky and Jake decided to start a family of their own.
 Vicky became pregnant and they were thrilled to find out they were expecting twin girls.

+Reception

+Charlie Mason from Soaps.com called Watros' temporary portrayal of Vicky as one of the best soap opera temporary recasts due to Watros' talent.